SJ429/SQLDB/README.md

 ## Background

-In this assignment, the tables design to hold data in the CSVs, import the CSVs into a SQL database, and answer questions about the data.
-In other words, you will perform:
+In this assignment, the tables were designed to hold data in the CSV data imported CSVs into a SQL database.
+Also answers to questions about the data.

 1. Data Engineering